|MH Maps||Tech Spec||Download||License||Showcase||Reviews|

 Horizontal scales range from 1:250,000 up to 1:45,000,000, giving on the ground pixel resolution varying from 200 metres to 12 km.
 Typical resolution for European countries is 500 metres, for US 1,000 metres, continental views range from 3 km to 6 km.
 Vertical scales range from 1:50,000 to 1:1,000,000, with contour intervals varying from 50 to 1,000 feet.
 To emphasize relief, the elevation scales have been exaggerated 5 to 30 times.
 The maps use many projection systems including Mercator, Gall, Lambert's equal-area, conformal conic, simple conic and zenithal.

-Mountain High Maps Version 4.0 has been revised for all known and ratified political border decisions as of March 2009 - updates since that date can be downloaded on request by registered users from this web site.
+Mountain High Maps Version 4.0 has been revised for all known and ratified political border decisions - updates since that date can be downloaded on request by registered users from this web site.
 The regulating authorities whose advice has been sought in the preparation of the Mountain High Maps material are the Office of the Geographer at the US Department of State, Washington DC and the International Boundaries Research Unit (IBRU) at the University of Durham in England.
 A list of unresolved border disputes is documented in a disc based documentation tool, and where appropriate disputes have been clearly identified in Illustrator files as purple border lines.

 Continental Editions Version 4.0